- Competitive Analysis

 Was that fraudulent one ever flagged?
 Was it removed?
 Did you redo that customer’s service?
 Did you refund them?

 Staying on top of what happens can actually turn your bad review into a good review.
 For example, if a customer was unhappy with a service and you came right back and fixed it, that customer may change their review from negative to positive with a little nudging.
 We’ve seen that happen NUMEROUS times.
 Most of the time, people leaving a bad review just want their sh** fixed, and want you to be nice about it.
 It’s not uncommon for people to change a 1-star review to a 4-star after the owner shows a little common decency.

 If the review is on a platform that doesn’t allow for changes, they might leave you another one.

-Avoid a Bad Review on Yelp, Google, and Other Directories
+Avoid a Bad Review Google, Yelp, Facebook, and Other Directories

 Negative reviews are usually drowned out by positive ones, so make an effort to get as many reviews as you can.
 However—the best response to a negative review is to not get one.
 Tighten up your customer service.
 Spend a little extra on training for your employees.